symblai/symbl-js-sdk/README.md

         languageCode: 'en-US',
         sampleRateHertz
       },
-      speaker: {
-        // Optional, if not specified, will simply not send an email in the end.
-        userId: EMAIL,
-        name: FULL_NAME
-      },
       handlers: {
         /**
          * This will return live speech-to-text transcription of the call.
+         * There are other handlers that can be seen in the full example.
          */
         onSpeechDetected: (data) => {
           if (data) {
+            const {
+              punctuated
-            const {punctuated} = data
+            } = data
             console.log('Live: ', punctuated && punctuated.transcript)
             console.log('');
+          }
         }
       }
     });

     console.log('Successfully connected.
 Conversation ID: ', connection.conversationId);

     const micInputStream = micInstance.getAudioStream()